gerryd/cookbook/content/recipe/desserts/bresilienne-pie.md

 # Tools

 - pie pan (~26 cm diameter, ~3 cm high)
-- standmixer with dough hook
+- stand mixer with dough hook
 - handmixer

-While you can use a normal pie pan, I would recommend one with a loose bottom, to make the process of removing the pie a bit more straightforward.
+While you can use a normal pie pan, I would recommend one with a removable bottom, to make the process of removing the pie a bit more straightforward.

 Note 2022-08-07: I have found that there is probably plenty of dough for a 29 cm pie pan.
-I also found the dough to rise too much, so after 10 minutes in the oven, popped the bottom and weighed it down.
+I also found the dough to rise too much, so after 10 minutes in the oven, popped the base and weighted it down.
 I have reduced the amount of dry yeast from 9 to 7 grams.